 When somebody is killed due to the unnecessary negligence of another person or business, there are two types of claims that can be brought:

-- A “survival” actions can be brought on behalf of the deceased.
+A “survival” actions can be brought on behalf of the deceased.
 Claims can also be brought on behalf of the estate of the deceased person for their conscious pain and suffering prior to their death along with medical and funeral expenses.
 These damages then go into their estate and are distributed by law under their will or to their surviving heirs — often the surviving spouse, children, and parents.
 Our Houston wrongful death attorney can help.

 A wrongful death claim is brought pursuant to Texas statute and it is important to properly investigate to prove negligence.
 Some of the most common wrongful death lawsuits brought in Texas include fatal accidents involving:

-The families of workers killed on the job have the same rights to bring a wrongful death claim – in some cases even if there is workers compensation coverage.
+The families of workers killed on the job have the same rights to bring a Houston wrongful death claim – in some cases even if there is workers’ compensation coverage.
 We have helped many families who have lost a loved one killed at work.
 Usually, the Occupational Safety and Health Administration (OSHA) investigates deaths that occur on the job and their investigation can help determine liability.
 Our death-at-work lawyers in Houston can help.

-What is the Statute of Limitations for wrongful death case in Texas?
+What is the Statute of Limitations For Wrongful Death Cases in Texas?

 Generally, the surviving family has two years to bring a lawsuit for wrongful death in the State of Texas.
 This can be extended in certain cases for minors.

-Help For Those Who Have Lost Loved Ones To Fatal Accidents
+We Help Those Who Have Lost Loved Ones To Fatal Accidents

-At the personal injury and wrongful death law firm of Michael P. Fleming & Associates, P.C. in Houston, Texas, our attorneys are highly skilled at constructing wrongful death cases that can hold the responsible parties accountable for the harm they have caused.
+At the Houston wrongful death lawyers at Fleming Law in Houston, Texas, our wrongful death attorneys in Houston are highly skilled at constructing wrongful death cases that can hold the responsible parties accountable for the harm they have caused.
 By allowing our attorneys to help you and your loved ones, you will have the space necessary to focus on what matters most at such a difficult time while having the peace of mind that all appropriate action is being taken.

-Contact The Wrongful Death Lawyers Of Michael P. Fleming & Associates, P.C.
+Contact The Wrongful Death Lawyers at Fleming Law

-If you have lost a loved one in an accident, you need to choose an attorney with the skill and experience necessary to be able to help you create accountability and secure the full compensation you deserve.
-To schedule a free initial consultation with one of our wrongful death attorneys, call 713-221-6800, toll free at 888-529-0018 or contact us online.
+If you have lost a loved one in an accident, you need to choose a wrongful death attorney with the skill and experience necessary to be able to help you create accountability and secure the full compensation you deserve.
+To schedule a free initial consultation with one of our wrongful death lawyers, call Fleming Law, P.C., toll-free at 832-529-4812, or contact us online.
+Click here for directions.

 We collect no fees until we obtain compensation for you.